benspector3/circularity-summer-2020/README.md

 ### Step 6.2) Iterate with loops to reduce repetition

-As I mentioned above, your circles won't be able to move now.
+As I mentioned above, your circles will be gone.
 That's because we have removed the variables `circle1`, `circle2`, etc... and replaced them with the Array `circles`.

 The most straightforward (but repetitive and tiresome) approach to fixing this would be to do the following: